the paradox of expertise

 traction and drift can feel identical from the inside. in traction, the search space shrinks. in drift, you generate output that doesn't constrain anything.

-i try to look for one thing: did the last hour reduce the branching factor? fewer plausible moves, sharper test cases, a clearer statement of what i'm trying to do. if yes, traction. if no, stop and look.
+i force a check: did the last hour reduce the branching factor? fewer plausible moves, sharper test cases, a clearer statement of what i'm trying to do. if yes, traction. if no, stop and look. this sounds simple, but the hard part is answering honestly — because what you're really asking is "was the last hour of my life wasted?" and nobody volunteers for that verdict.

 if you only read one thing: